avani17101/avani17101.github.io/_pages/about.md

-* Jan 2020- May 2020: Applied Deep Learning and Software Engineering Intern
+* Jan 2020* May 2020: Applied Deep Learning and Software Engineering Intern
   * Scrapshut | Hyderabad
 ===
       * Developed a web-app using Angular and Django where users can check genuineness of any site by providing it’s URL and get other user’s reviews along with predictions by DL model.
-      * Trained various Deep Learning models like LSTM, XGBoost and CNN on three datasets- Kaggle fake news net, Kaggle: getting real about fake news and Kaggle fake news Prediction.
+      * Trained various Deep Learning models like LSTM, XGBoost and CNN on three datasets* Kaggle fake news net, Kaggle: getting real about fake news and Kaggle fake news Prediction.
       * Also trained a passive aggressive classifier (online learning algorithm) and incorporated user-rated scraped reviews for real time prediction.

-* Nov 2019- Jan 2020: RL Researcher
+* Nov 2019* Jan 2020: RL Researcher
   * Robotics Research Centre
 ===
       * Worked on several SOTA RL algorithms in Robotics and Control under Professor Madhav Krishna.